-A dental crown is a fixed prosthetic device that is cemented onto your tooth and can be removed only by a dentist.
+A dental crown is a dental cap that is fixed onto your tooth using cement and can be removed only by a cosmetic dentist.
 A crown (aka cap) is placed on a damaged tooth.
 If your smile needs dental restoration, crowns will provide you with predictable and secure results.

-What Are Crowns Used for?
+What Are Cosmetic Crowns Used for?

-Types of Dental Crowns We Have
+Types of Dental Crowns

 Crowns come in different materials.
 Depending on your situation and preferences, we can offer you 3 types of permanent crowns:

-- Zirconia Crowns (this is our #1 gold standard)
+Zirconia Crowns (this is our #1 gold standard)

 - Careful examination of your teeth and mouth